Hennamaria07/Hennamaria07/README.md

 ## 🎓 **Academic Excellence**

-*Bachelor's Degree in Computer Science Engineering - A testament to dedication, innovation, and academic prowess*
+*Bachelor's Degree in Computer Science Engineering*
+*A testament to dedication, innovation, and academic prowess*

 </div>